 We continue to emphasize Provincial Health and Safety Protocols.
 Eg remaining in our cohorts, maintaining physical distance when we can, wearing masks as much as we can, frequent handwashing.
 In addition to our custodial staff cleaning schedule, teachers are doing their own cleaning as needed.

 Communicating Student Learning (Option A) Mid-Year Summative Assessment Posts will be available to families on Jan.
 29th.
 Parents are encouraged to go to their child’s Portfolio on the Portal to see these posts and other evidence of work.
+Reports for TL students will also be available on Jan.
+29th.

-Several District and Provincial will be carried out next month:
+Several District and Provincial Surveys will be carried out next month:

 Middle Years Development Instrument (MDI) – survey for Grade 5 students with regards to their social and emotional well-being; in conjunction with UBC